Chicano: Political identity

 Chicano political identity developed from a reverence of Pachuco resistance in the 1940s.
 Luis Valdez wrote that "Pachuco determination and pride grew through the 1950s and gave impetus to the Chicano Movement of the 1960s ...
 By then the political consciousness stirred by the 1943 Zoot Suit Riots had developed into a movement that would soon issue the Chicano Manifesto—a detailed platform of political activism."
 By the 1960s, the Pachuco figure "emerged as an icon of resistance in Chicano cultural production."
 The Pachuca was not regarded with the same status.
 Catherine Ramírez credits this to the Pachuca being interpreted as a symbol of "dissident femininity, female masculinity, and, in some instances, lesbian sexuality".

 The political identity was founded on the principle that the U.S. nation-state had impoverished and exploited the Chicano people and communities.
 Alberto Varon argued that this brand of Chicano nationalism focused on the machismo subject in its calls for political resistance.
 Chicano machismo was both a unifying and fracturing force.
 Cherríe Moraga argued that it fostered homophobia and sexism, which became obstacles to the Movement.
 As the Chicano political consciousness developed, Chicanas, including Chicana lesbians of color brought attention to "reproductive rights, especially sterilization abuse [sterilization of Latinas], battered women's shelters, rape crisis centers, [and] welfare advocacy."
 Chicana texts like Essays on La Mujer (1977), Mexican Women in the United States (1980), and This Bridge Called My Back (1981) have been relatively ignored even in Chicano Studies.
 Sonia Saldívar-Hull argued that even when Chicanas have challenged sexism, their identities have been invalidated.

 Chicano political activist groups like the Brown Berets (1967–1972; 1992–Present) gained support in their protests of educational inequalities and demanding an end to police brutality.
 They collaborated with the Black Panthers and Young Lords, which were founded in 1966 and 1968 respectively.
 Membership in the Brown Berets was estimated to have reached five thousand in over 80 chapters (mostly centered in California and Texas).
 The Brown Berets helped organize the Chicano Blowouts of 1968 and the national Chicano Moratorium, which protested the high rate of Chicano casualties in the Vietnam War.
-Police harassment, infiltration by federal agents provacateur via COINTELPRO, and internal disputes led to the decline and disbandment of the Berets in 1972.
+Police harassment, infiltration by federal agents provocateurs via COINTELPRO, and internal disputes led to the decline and disbandment of the Berets in 1972.
 Sánchez, then a professor at East Los Angeles College, revived the Brown Berets in 1992 prompted by the high number of Chicano homicides in Los Angeles County, hoping to replace the gang life with the Brown Berets.

 Reies Tijerina, who was a vocal claimant to the rights of Latin Americans and Mexican Americans and a major figure of the early Chicano Movement, wrote: "The Anglo press degradized the word 'Chicano.'
 They use it to divide us.
 We use it to unify ourselves with our people and with Latin America."